CitizenChaos/compress-css-js-files/README.md

 ## Operation instructions

-1. Put the css source file in the ocss folder of the root directory
+1. Put the CSS source file in the ocss folder of the root directory
-2. Put the js source file in the ojs folder of the root directory
+2. Put the JS source file in the ojs folder of the root directory
 3. Execute the `node ./app.js` commands in the root directory
 4. The compressed files are in the mcss and mjs folders respectively